‘Oh, Hello’ Show’s Gil & George: ‘We Are Hosting the Oscars’

 Pulling from behind the scenes and promotional photos that were taken in-character, Mulaney then posted a photo of Kroll as Gil Faizon with the words “Oscars 2019” quickly photoshopped in yellow.
 He wrote that the “underwhelming” marketing was “a clear sign that George and Gil #charmedImsure don’t have the right team behind them.”
 Kroll added to this with a photo of their two elderly Upper West Side creatives sunbathing, fully clothed, between the words “The Oscars / Only on ABC / Any Movie Could Win” (he chose a red font color).
 Kroll mimicked Mulaney’s concern, writing “This feels undercooked.
 I’m worried the boys aren’t taking this opportunity seriously.”

-Fans of the comedians and their collaboration reacted to the tweets by both perpetuating the joke with references to Oh, Hello and hoping that there might be some truth to the tweets. @thenotoriousgb tweeted “please let this be real I can’t take another L this week;” @ChunkySpaceGal wrote “This would honestly make the Oscars 100% better. @nickkroll @mulaney.”
+Fans of the comedians and their collaboration reacted to the tweets with references to Oh, Hello as well as hope that there might be some truth to the tweets. @thenotoriousgb tweeted “please let this be real I can’t take another L this week;” @ChunkySpaceGal wrote “This would honestly make the Oscars 100% better. @nickkroll @mulaney.”

 Yesterday, Entertainment Weekly published a piece that asked “Who should be the last-minute-panic host?” for the 2019 Oscars that Mulaney and Kroll were “Truly, the only straight white men I will accept in this role.”
 They referenced Mulaney and Kroll’s hosting of the Independent Spirit Awards early this year, and said they “would be phenomenal Oscar hosts.”